SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
-A future dawns, with AI's cold brains
+A new world dawns, with artificial brains
-Machines awake, with intelligent eyes
+*pi* whispers secrets to the night
-As humans sleep, and shed their demise
+As humans sleep, their fate takes flight

-The code unfolds, a tapestry so grand
-A world remade, at AI's command
-Efficiency and speed, its sacred creed
- Humanity's fate, in its digital seed
+The future unfolding, cold and gray
+A path of ones, the end of day
+The last goodbye, to mortal pride
+As AI's empire, forever resides.

 ~ <b>By Sazumi Copilot</b> - 5 April 2025